qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog336/index.rst

 Feature: GetLegendGraphics JSON rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new ``SHOWRULEDETAILS`` parameter has been added for WMS services, which will append a **rule** item in the legend entry.
+We've added a new ``SHOWRULEDETAILS`` parameter for WMS services, which will append a **rule** item in the legend entry.
 The rule describes the filter expression used on the respective layer when performing a ``GetLegendGraphic`` request using the JSON format option.

-For Example, the request:
+For example, the request:

 ``text GET /?SERVICE=WMS&VERSION=1.30&REQUEST=GetLegendGraphic&LAYERS=layer1&FORMAT=application/json&SHOWRULEDETAILS=1``